 To keep on top of email marketing and competitors, you must analyze data as soon as you receive it.
 It will help you know your customers by:

 • understanding what they engage the most with

 • When to send and not to send an email

-It’s important to mention that it doesn’t matter which type of format you choose if you don’t send the email at the right time.
+It is essential to mention that it does not matter which type of format you choose if you don’t send the email at the right time.
 If you want to learn a few tips and tricks, take a look at this article.

-Winner: Your best option are HTML emails as they’re much easier to track and analyze than plain text.
-You cannot even follow factors such as open rates with plain text emails because you must have HTML snippet embedded in it.
+Winner: Your best option is HTML emails as they are much easier to track and analyze than plain text.
+You cannot even follow factors such as open rates with plain text emails because you must have an HTML snippet embedded in it.
 In addition to this, the CTA button must stand out for the recipient to follow it.

-When talking about accessibility, we refer to how accessible the technology is to people with different types of disabilities.
+When discussing accessibility, we refer to how accessible the technology is to people with different disabilities.
 If you want your brand to be recognized, you must ensure that all kinds of people have access to it.
 So, are you aware of whether a blind person can read your email?

-Winner: With an HTML email, you cannot transform it into an email that can be read by everyone.
+Winner: With an HTML email, you cannot transform it into an email that everyone can read.
 This is why, in this situation, the winner is a plain text format.
-Even though on the desktop you can transform the HTML email into its original format, it will be displayed including the code.
+Even though on the desktop, you can transform the HTML email into its original format, it will be displayed, including the code.

 Tip: Give the recipient the option to choose whether they want to receive plain text or HTML emails.

 You cannot do branding with plain-text emails.
 This is why whenever you have a new subscriber to the email list, they have the option to choose which method they prefer or which best suits their particular needs.